christianrevillard/NodeJsServer/npm_install/README.md

 File that will be included in the head section of all html files.

+## contentTypes
-## contentTypes: mapping between file extensions and content-types, in case something is missing in the default list.
+Mapping between file extensions and content-types, in case something is missing in the default list.

 # Standard route handlers